Erin Kathleen Bahl

 Erin Kathleen Bahl is Associate Professor of Applied and Professional Writing, as

-well as the department's Social Media and Branding Coordinator.
-Her work explores
+well as the department's inaugural Social Media and Branding Coordinator.
+Her work

-publishing.
-She is managing editor for Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
+she is co-editor for Kairos: A Journal of Rhetoric, Technology, and Pedagogy.

-Her publications include scholarly and creative work in Kairos; Computers and Composition Online; enculturation: a journal of writing, rhetoric, and culture; The Digital Review; and The Smithsonian's Folklife Magazine.
+Other publications include scholarly and creative work in Kairos; Computers and Composition Online; The Journal of American Folklore; enculturation: a journal of writing, rhetoric, and culture; Technical Communication Quarterly; The Digital Review; Graphic RHM; The Digital Rhetoric Collaborative; Composition Studies; Humanities Journal; and The Smithsonian's Folklife Magazine, as well as several edited collections.

 Her dissertation, "Refracting Webtexts: Invention and Design in Composing Multimodal Scholarship," won the 2018 Computers and Composition Hugh Burns Dissertation Award.
 Her collaborative webtext "The Rhetoric of Description: Embodiment, Power, and Playfulness in Representations of the Visual," co-authored with Margaret Price, received the 2023 Kairos Best Webtext Award.